 Why Save Your Natural Tooth?

-- Persistent sensitivity to hot and cold
+- Sensitivity to hot and cold that lingers

 - Severe toothache pain